New Orleans

 1. French Quarter

 The French Quarter is the city’s oldest and best-known neighborhood.
 Most visitors make a beeline to Bourbon Street, and many first-timers think the Quarter is nothing but a party.
-But there’s a lot more to do here - gorgeous architecture, a ton of history, fabulous antiques, local boutiques, great food, music, and views of the Mississippi.
-It’s family-friendly, with the Aquarium of the Americas, the Cabildo Museum, carriage rides, street performers, and more fun for kids.
+But there’s a lot more to do here—gorgeous architecture, a ton of history, fabulous antiques, local boutiques, great food, music and views of the Mississippi.
+It’s also family-friendly, with the Audubon Aquarium, the Cabildo Museum, street performers and more fun for kids.
 Stay here if you want to be in the middle of it all, with easy access to other neighborhoods.

 EAT